Generic Name: tirofiban

-- What are the possible side effects of tirofiban (Aggrastat)?
+- What are the possible side effects of tirofiban?

-- What is the most important information I should know about tirofiban (Aggrastat)?
+- What is the most important information I should know about tirofiban?

-- What should I discuss with my health care provider before receiving tirofiban (Aggrastat)?
+- What should I discuss with my health care provider before receiving tirofiban?

-- What should I avoid while receiving tirofiban (Aggrastat)?
+- What should I avoid while receiving tirofiban?

 - Where can I get more information?

-Tirofiban keeps the platelets in your blood from coagulating (clotting) to prevent unwanted blood clots that can occur with certain heart or blood vessel conditions.
+Tirofiban helps to prevent platelets in your blood from sticking together and forming a blood clot.
+An unwanted blood clot can occur with certain heart or blood vessel conditions.

 Tirofiban is used to prevent blood clots or heart attack in people with severe chest pain or other conditions, and in those who are undergoing a procedure called angioplasty (to open blocked arteries).